apache/calcite-avatica-go/site/_docs/go_client_reference.md

 The `frameMaxSize` parameter sets the maximum number of rows to return in a frame.
 Depending on the number of rows returned and subject to the limits of `maxRowsTotal`, a query result set can contain rows in multiple frames.
-These additional frames are then fetched on a as-needed basis. `frameMaxSize` allows you to control the number of rows in each frame to suit your application's performance profile.
-By default this is set to `-1`, so that there is no limit on the number of rows in a frame.
+These additional frames are then fetched on an as-needed basis. `frameMaxSize` allows you to control the number of rows in each frame to suit your application's performance profile.
+By default, this is set to `-1`, so that there is no limit on the number of rows in a frame.

 <strong><a name="transactionIsolation" href="#transactionIsolation">transactionIsolation</a></strong>